World Development Report: World Development Report 2021

-The World Development Report 2019
+World Development Report 2019

 The World Development Report 2019 studies the impact of technology on the nature of work.
 It is the most-downloaded World Development Report, with more than 2.5 million downloads, a third of which before its official publication.
 The study was led by Simeon Djankov and Federica Saliola.
 A summary of the main arguments and data is provided in the Journal of International Affairs.
 Fears that robots will take away jobs from people have dominated the discussion over the future of work, but the World Development Report 2019 finds that on balance this appears to be unfounded.
 Work is constantly reshaped by technological progress.
 Firms adopt new ways of production, markets expand, and societies evolve.

-The World Development Report 2014
+World Development Report 2014

 The World Development Report 2014 Risk and Opportunity: Managing Risk for Development looked at risk management from a development perspective.
 It argued that managing risks such as job loss, crime, disease, disaster, social unrest, and financial and macroeconomic turbulence responsibly can save lives, avert damages, prevent development setbacks, and unleash opportunities.
 The report proposed a conceptual framework for thinking about risk and resilience, identified obstacles to better risk management, and recommended numerous avenues for better risk management that can be pursued by individuals, families, communities, enterprises, governments, and the international community.

-The World Development Report 2011
+World Development Report 2011

 The World Development Report 2011: Conflict, Security, and Development looked at conflict as a challenge to economic development.
 It analyzed the nature, causes and development consequences of modern violence and highlight lessons learned from efforts to prevent or recover from violence.

 The goal of this WDR was considered to promote new ways of preventing or addressing violent conflict.
 By drawing on insight and experiences from a host of past and present situations, the report identified promising national and regional initiatives as well as directions for change in international responses, and discuss how lessons can be applied in situations of vulnerability to violent conflict.

 The World Development Report is published by the World Bank.